 earning in the current tax year.
 This means that Working Tax

-Credits awarded for the current tax year 2014/2015 are initially
+Credits awarded for the current tax year are initially based on

-tax year, when you get your tax credits renewal pack, you are asked
+when you get your tax credits renewal pack, you are asked to

-to confirm your income for the tax year that has just ended to see
+confirm your income for the tax year that has just ended to see if

 This can cause problems if you are self